spatie/crawler/docs/basic-usage/your-first-crawl.md

         // called when a URL could not be crawled
     })
     ->onFinished(function () {
-        // called when the crawl is complete
+        // called when the whole crawl is complete
     })
     ->start();
 ```